 For you, though, pre-production is a much simpler affair.
 All you’ll need are your digital camcorder, a fully charged battery, and a blank videotape or two.
 You don’t need to plan out the details, but you should be ready to think on your feet.

 At home, I routinely keep a five-pack of blank tapes on hand.
-I keep my camera plugged into a battery charger almost all the time, and I bought the largest battery available-for about
+I keep my camera plugged into a battery charger almost all the time, and I bought the largest battery available-for.

 Basic of Video Editing